 Made in House

-website | get directions | cuisine: Korean | price range: $$ | best for: a casual lunch
+website | 3508 Fremont Pl N (get directions) | cuisine: Korean | price range: $$ | best for: a casual lunch

 Made in House is a relatively recent addition to the Fremont neighborhood, though they’ve already won me over for their delicious and authentic Korean comfort food.
-In fact they’re one of my new favorite restaurants in the city right now, so it’s a no-brainer to add them to my list of best Seattle Fremont restaurants.
+In fact they’re one of my favorite restaurants in the city right now, so it’s a no-brainer to add them to my list of best Seattle Fremont restaurants.

 Owner Jeanny Rhee opened this spot to provide grab-and-go classic Korean dishes like bibimbop and japchae alongside a full espresso bar.
 She began her Seattle food journey through her line of hemp-cashew mylks, which are still offered at Made in House, either straight up or in a latte.

-What to get: My go-to order is the Mom’s Medley bibimbop with bulgogi beef.
+My go-to order is the Mom’s Medley bibimbop with bulgogi beef.
 Jeanny, her mom, and her aunt hand shred and prepare all the veggies, changing it a bit with what’s in season.
 You’ll find boiled, pickled, and fried pieces creating a cacophony of textures that go beautifully with the crispy rice.

 Pro tip: Made in House has a second restaurant, BOPBOX, based in Georgetown, which is more of a casual spot for takeout, as opposed to the bustling cafe vibe of Made in House.
 It’s on Georgetown self-guided food tour, so it’s worth a stop!